Yandex Cloud

 • Getting query statistics

-• Getting query execution plan details
+• Getting query plan details

 Managed Service for PostgreSQL provides a built-in tool for diagnosing your database cluster performance.
 This tool helps you analyze PostgreSQL performance metrics for sessions and queries.